Occlusal splint therapy in TMD pain management: A review

 Two splints are given below, that is, soft splints and hydrostatic splints are considered pseudo-permissive splints.

-It has a bilateral water-filled chamber on posterior teeth, thereby giving cushioning effect to redistribute the occlusal forces.
+It has a bilateral water-filled chambers on posterior teeth, thereby giving cushioning effect to redistribute the occlusal forces.
 These chambers are attached to the acrylic palatal plates.
 These splints are working based on a new application of a physical law of nature called Pascal’s Law, which states that an enclosed fluid will apply equalized fluid pressure regardless of the shape of the splint.
 It employs water to balance the biting pressure, treat malocclusion, and relieve TMJ pain and symptoms associated with TMDs.[7,8] It is inserted either in the upper or lower jawbone.
 Its commercial name is Aqualizer.
 It is available as Aquasplint mini, Aquasplint classic, and Aquasplint ultra [Figure 4].

 Soft rubber splint [Figure 4]